github-tools/github-release-notes/docs/concept.md

 #### Help 🤖 to write wondeful stuff (commits)

-In order to have spliendid generated release notes, we reccomend to follow these convensions:
+In order to have splendidly generated release notes, we reccomend to follow these convensions:

-1. Start the subject line with a verb (e.g. Change header styles)
+1. Start the subject line with a verb (e.g. **Change** header styles)
 2. Use the imperative mood in the subject line (e.g. Fix, not Fixed or Fixes header styles)
 3. Limit the subject line to about 50 characters
 4. Do not end the subject line with a period